arguemore/mental/projectprogress/112924-firstchanges.md

 ### TO DO LIST

-[ ] Change license in Github mismo
+- [ ] Change license in Github mismo
-[ ] Change assets
+- [ ] Change assets
-[ ] Write Now page content
+- [ ] Write Now page content
-[ ] Build Now archive to be accessed later
+- [ ] Build Now archive to be accessed later
-[ ] Address errors
+- [ ] Address errors
-[ ] Create page with all notes that has filter
+- [ ] Create page with all notes that has filter

+I want the filter to have the following
+- Recently updated posts / posts that were updated long ago
+- Status
+-   Resonates
+-   Discussing
+-   Applicable
+-   Archived
-Filter [1] recently updated posts / posts that were updated long ago, as well as [2] status (resonates, discussing, applicable, or archived), [3] notes that have logs / notes don't have logs
+- Notes that have logs / notes don't have logs

 ## Each note has a blog of its own